"Hell is the suffering of being unable to love."

 Hermit

-The mature Lover stands on two pillars: aliveness and presence.
+The Mature Lover stands on two pillars: aliveness and presence.
 The Hermit has kept only one.
-He has presence without the aliveness that makes it vital, the passion that makes it warm, or the connection that makes it love.
-His stillness has become deadness because it has no fire.
+He has presence without the aliveness that makes it vital, the passion that makes it warm, the connection that makes it love.
+His stillness has become deadness.
+It has no fire.

 He can be present but emotionally absent.
 He goes through the motions of life without living.
-His presence has become withdrawal—he's shut down to avoid pain, closed his heart to prevent hurt, and disconnected from life to stay safe.
+His presence has become withdrawal.
+He shut down to avoid pain, closed his heart to prevent hurt, disconnected from life to stay safe.

-The Hermit represents the Lover's shadow when presence becomes disconnected from aliveness.
-This happens when sensitivity leads to withdrawal, and when the fear of pain causes complete shutdown of feeling and connection.
+The Hermit is the Lover's shadow when presence breaks away from aliveness.
+It happens when sensitivity turns into retreat.
+Fear of pain shuts down feeling and connection entirely.

 Hermit Declarations

-- The past is too painful to enjoy now.
+- The past is too painful to move past.

 The Hermit's Imbalance